 PCR lead times will remain an issue for homes.
 With the removal of weekly PCR testing for care home staff and lateral flow testing becoming the standard for care homes, any worker testing positive must isolate while they wait for a confirmatory PCR result.
 The lead times of several days could mean that hundreds of potentially healthy employees are forced into preventative isolation, just as visitor numbers are increasing.

-Indeed, 80% of survey respondents said that rapid point of need PCR testing would transform staff wellbeing.
+Indeed, 80% of survey respondents said that rapid point of care PCR testing would transform staff wellbeing.

 Want to find out more?